 The Sub-Fund will not acquire any asset backed securities including asset backed commercial papers.

+The Sub-Fund can enter into Securities Lending transactions for up to 29% of its net assets, however, it is expected that this will not exceed 25%

-The Sub-Fund will not engage in Securities Lending, Repurchase Transactions or Reverse Repurchase Transactions or similar OTC transactions in respect of the Sub-Fund.
-Prior approval will be obtained from the SFC and at least one month's prior notice will be provided to Unitholders if the Sub-Fund engages in any such transactions.
+The Manager will not enter into Repurchase Transactions or Reverse Repurchase Transactions or similar OTC transactions in respect of the Sub-Fund.

 Indicative allocation and classification of the Sub-Fund's investment:

-By type of instrument Indicative percentage (as a percentage of the Sub-Fund's net asset value) Onshore fixed income securities including: (i) municipal / local government bonds (ii) corporate and enterprises bonds (iii) policy bank bonds (iv) fixed income securities issued or guaranteed by the mainland China central government, quasi-central government organizations and central government agencies in mainland China and supranational bodies 0 - 100% Onshore Urban Investment Bonds 0 - 100% Offshore fixed income securities issued by the mainland China government or mainland China companies 0 - 100% Offshore RMB denominated fixed income securities by non-mainland China entities 0 - 100% Convertible bonds (onshore or offshore) 0 - 10% Debt instruments with loss-absorption features (including contingent convertible securities in which the Sub-Fund may invest up to 10%) Less than 30% Underlying Funds authorised by the CSRC for investment by the retail public in mainland China or other eligible offshore Underlying Funds 0 - 10% Cash, money market instruments and bank deposits (onshore or offshore) for liquidity purposes 0 - 10% By currency exposure RMB 70 - 100% USD, HKD or other currencies 0 - 30%
+By type of instrument Indicative percentage (as a percentage of the Sub-Fund's net asset value) Onshore fixed income securities including: 0 - 100% (i) municipal / local government bonds (ii) corporate and enterprises bonds (iii) policy bank bonds(iv) fixed income securities issued or guaranteed by the mainland China (iv) fixed income securities issued or guaranteed by the mainland China central government, quasi-central government organizations and central government agencies in mainland China and supranational bodies Onshore Urban Investment Bonds 0 - 100% Offshore fixed income securities issued by the mainland China government 0 - 100% or mainland China companies Offshore RMB denominated fixed income securities by non-mainland China entities 0 - 100% Convertible bonds (onshore or offshore) 0 - 10% Debt instruments with loss-absorption features Less than 30% (including contingent convertible securities in which the Sub-Fund may invest up to 10%) Underlying Funds authorised by the CSRC for investment by the retail public 0 - 10% in mainland China or other eligible offshore Underlying Funds Cash, money market instruments and bank deposits (onshore or offshore) 0 - 10% for liquidity purposes By currency exposure RMB 70 - 100% USD, HKD or other currencies 0 - 30%